Banana Pudding Cups (Rich, Creamy & Homemade)

 • Buy a $2-3 premade packaged graham crust and use the crumbs from that.

-• Use any wafer or cookie – vanilla wafer cookies, shortbread, chocolate wafers – and crush with a rolling pin or in a food processor.
+• Use any wafer or cookie – vanilla wafer cookies, gingersnaps, shortbread, chocolate wafers – and crush with a rolling pin or in a food processor.
 You’ll need about 10 wafers and 2 teaspoons soft or melted butter.
 Skip the butter if you like.

 2. Milk options:

-• For richer pudding use whole milk.
+• For richer pudding, use whole milk.
 Or replace 1/4 cup/59 ml of the 2% milk with half-and-half or heavy cream.

 • Use lactose free milk for a dairy-free version.